ajfranzoia/docsync/README.md

 Additionaly, the server must point to this upstream and the required ```Upgrade``` headers must be passed along.

-Once the routing issue is resolved, sending events to clients that may be talking to different servers requires an approach that allows broadcasting events to everyone, even if the original message came from a different node.
+Once the routing issue is resolved, sending events to clients that may be talking to different servers requires an approach that allows broadcasting them to everyone, even if the original message came from a different node.
 This can be achieved by including a messaging layer with publish/subscribe capabilities like RabbitMQ, ZeroMQ or Redis.

 The following example uses Redis and the ```socket.io-redis``` adapter in order to publish and subscribe events through Redis: